Derling/algorithms/challenges/README.md

 # challenges

-Collection of scripts I do to improve coding ability.
+Collection of coding challenges I do to improve coding ability.